Terraform State Move

 The terraform state mv command modifies the state and must be executed by an AWS Account Admin.

 1. (Developer) Refactor your Terraform in a new branch.
-On your local machine, login with the aws-adfs utility and verify terraform plan will refactor the resources as desired but would destroy/recreate the resources.
+On your local machine, login with the aws CLI utility and verify terraform plan will refactor the resources as desired but would destroy/recreate the resources.
 Don't merge and deploy/apply the changes yet.

 2. (Admin) Locally checkout the branch with the refactored terraform.
-Locally login to AWS account with aws-adfs, with admin rights.
+Log in with the aws CLI utility using the admin role.

 3. (Admin) Locally, in the iac/{env} directory corresponding to the state file, run terraform init.